dianadelg/javaconcepts/README.md

-# softwareMethodology
+# java-concepts
-code to exemplify concrepts in software methodology, done in java
+code to exemplify concepts learned in intro to java, data structures, software methodology, and algorithms, ALL done in java ;)